Start of main content

 When choosing systematic payments,1 consider your future income needs.
 To avoid withdrawing too much too fast, you may wish to consult a financial professional, who can help you create a sound plan for your situation.

 Withdrawals are generally taxed as ordinary income.
 Withdrawal amounts must satisfy federal Required Minimum Distribution (RMD) rules.
+Please see below for more details on RMDs.

 Option 3—Cash it out